real estate photography

 Real Estate Photography of Bathrooms

-Bathroom photos need straight verticals and good exposure for room lights.
-Dark shower stalls should be lightened.
+Bathroom photos need straight verticals and good exposure for the room lights.
 Distracting mirror reflections can be minimized or removed.

 Real estate photographers can spend a lot of time in the bathroom.